 While creating this series Rommel began experimenting with new techniques that combined the chalk-like flat appearance of latex paint with the boldness of acrylics.
 Layering the two brought a nice depth of color.
 Adding pastels and charcoal defined shapes without heaviness.
 This last layer was wonderful for experimentation in line placement.

 If a client sees his commissioned piece for the first time and cries, I know I have succeeded.
 When my depiction of something can bring strong emotion from the viewer I feel such gratitude.
 The mystery of what transpires between my hand and my head has worked.
+To communicate that with a viewer is a gift that comes from someone more powerful than myself.

 I have been fortunate to have wonderful art instructors and professors who encouraged my choices of subject matter and taught the fun of painting.
 Some of them were Lynn Whipple with her joyful creation of artwork and Carl Sublett with his eye and European trained hand for landscape and color.
 The instruction I had at an earlier age taught me to really look and see and to notice detail everywhere.